O Elogio da Dúvida - Limites, Realidade e Conservadorismo

 In doing so, Oakeshott does not offer definitive answers, but something more valuable: a criterion for distinguishing between responsible politics and rationalist delirium.

 From a psychological point of view, the inability to recognize error is linked to a specific trait of utopian thought: the fusion between personal identity and ideological belief.
 For the revolutionary, doctrine is not merely an intellectual tool, but the moral axis of their identity.
 Questioning it is equivalent to questioning their own virtue, their moral superiority, and the meaning of their struggle.
 Under these conditions, self-criticism becomes impossible.
-It's easier to destroy the world than to admit that the theory was wrong.
+It is easier to destroy the world than to admit that the theory was wrong.

 By understanding that revolutionary violence stems from the denial of error, the conservative dismantles the moral narrative that attempts to present it as a justifiable exception.
 He knows that every ideology that promises historical redemption will, sooner or later, demand human sacrifices on an increasing scale.
 Not because its leaders are monsters, but because the logic of the system does not admit the possibility of being wrong.

-This is why the conservative remains skeptical of grandiose promises and final solutions.
+That is why the conservative remains skeptical of grandiose promises and final solutions.
 He does not deny the need for change, but demands that it be conducted with intellectual humility, respect for experience, and a permanent willingness to back down from error.

-In the classical tradition, few words carry such profound moral density as hubris.
-More than mere arrogance, it designates the deliberate transgression of the limits inherent in the human condition, the refusal to accept the measure of reality, and the attempt to occupy a place that does not belong to man.
+In the classical tradition, few words carry such profound moral weight as hubris.
+More than simple arrogance, it designates the deliberate transgression of the limits inherent in the human condition, the refusal to accept the measure of reality, and the attempt to occupy a place that does not belong to man.
 In Greek mythology, hubris inevitably precedes nemesis: the punishment that restores, by force, the violated order.
 The conservative recognizes in this ancient scheme not a superstition, but a permanent philosophical intuition about the structure of moral reality.

 The modern revolutionary spirit is, in this light, an exemplary manifestation of hubris.
 It is not content with correcting concrete injustices or reforming flawed institutions; it intends to recreate the world, redefine man, abolish ontological limits, and replace the accumulated experience of civilization with abstract constructions conceived by a self-appointed intellectual elite.